 Can a drugstore serum really be effective?
 According to these derms, yes.
-These nine under-$30 serums get the ultimate stamp of skin-care approval without breaking the bank.
+These nine under-$30 serums get the ultimate stamp of skincare approval without breaking the bank.
 Read on for the best in drugstore skincare and discover the dermatologist-approved serums to take your skin to its best.

 Vero Beach, FL dermatologist Divya Haryani, MD counts La Roche Posay’s Hylu B5 Serum as a great drugstore buy.
 “It’s a hydrating hyaluronic acid serum, and [the addition of] vitamin B5 helps to replenish moisture in the skin.
 Additionally, it’s oil free, which makes it a great buy for acne-prone skin as well.”